XavierLaforgue/holbertonschool-portfolio/stage4/INSTALLATION.md

 #### 2.2.
 Database configuration
 Provide the desired database configuration.
 ### 3. Provide environment file (frontend)
+Use the provided `frontend/.env.dev.example` to create a private `frontend/.env.dev` file the frontend (React) will actually use.
 ### 4. Import media files
-No image broker has been implemented yet, Django is still in charge of delivering them.
+No image broker (object storage, e.g., `S3`) has been implemented yet, Django is still in charge of delivering them.
 As to not upload the media files to github, they are provided in the google drive: https://drive.google.com/drive/folders/1tCYiEiYwLagJAN0OKQOdKivf30HSud_F?usp=sharing.
 Download the media directory into the backend directory so the resulting structure is:
 ```